ulrich-hansen/desktop-theme-kit/readme.markdown

 ![headline](http://lazybrowndog.net/debian/desktop-theme-kit/screenshots/headline.png)

-The package desktop-theme-kit allows admins to customize the look of Debian GNU/Linux.
-In the past, graphics like wallpapers, login screens, lock screens or boot menus could be changed at various places and sometimes it was still hard to get it to work.
+In the past, graphics like wallpapers, login screens, lock screens or boot menus had to be changed at various places.
+And sometimes it was still hard to get it to work.

 Now the desktop-theme-kit can do this for you.

-## The whole system with one look
+## One look

+Once installed, the whole system will share the same look.
+The grub menu, the bootscreen, the desktop and more.
+At the moment, desktop-theme-kit provides artwork for the following applications:

 | **Grub2** | **Grub2 Theme** | **Plymouth** |
 |:--------:|:--------:|:--------:|